 or call Warden on

-Skipton-Burnley bus (hourly) drops ½ mile from Hostel.
-Skipton rail station for Leeds and Settle–Carlisle line, and Colne for Manchester
+Skipton-Burnley-Manchester bus (X43) (1/2 hourly) change at Barnoldswick, drops ½ mile from Hostel.
+Skipton rail station for Leeds and Settle/Carlisle line, and Colne rail station for Manchester and Preston

 This accommodation is available to individuals, is an 'Eco Hostel', has a pub within walking distance and is on the present or past youth hostel page, the Land's End to John O' Groats Walk and the Pennine Way.